arxis-io/eCatalog/eCat/2.0/README.md

-# eCat 2.0
+# ECAT 2.0

-Please check the Word document for more info.
+The base version, as defined by Dries Vermont from IniTeam